Jaguar E-Pace review - Reliability and safety

 Euro NCAP testing has resulted in a reassuring full five-star score for the E-Pace, which performed particularly strongly in pedestrian crash testing thanks to a standard pedestrian airbag.
-However, its adult occupant protection score of 86% lags a little behind the safety benchmark for the class – the Volvo XC40.
+However, its adult occupant protection score of 86 per cent lags a little behind the safety benchmark for the class – the Volvo XC40.

 Across the line-up, the level of standard safety and assistance equipment is as you’d expect of a premium SUV.
 All Jaguar E-Paces are fitted with lane keep assist, driver monitoring systems, a reversing camera and rear parking sensors.
 Of course, a sophisticated automatic emergency braking system is included by default as well.